What are Toric Lenses?

 If you have a mild to moderate amount of astigmatism, a relatively low refractive prescription and good eye health then you shouldn't have any problems being fitted with toric lenses.

-Toric lenses have a reputation of being difficult to get used to, however, if you are willing to spend a little extra time with your optometrist then the improvement to your vision will be well rewarded.
+Toric lenses have a reputation for being difficult to get used to, however, if you are willing to spend a little extra time with your optometrist then the improvement to your vision will be well rewarded.

 A clinical study carried out in 2013 to evaluate whether people with astigmatism who are not wearing contact lenses can be fitted with toric lenses proved 88% of toric lens fittings were successful on the first attempt.